ajmccredie/fudge-kitchen/README.md

 ### Newsletters
 Users sign up with an email address.
 Those who do not opt out of marketing will receive emails detailing flavours of the month and other new and exciting products.
-This process is managed by {XXX}, and site users who have not yet made a purchase can still create a login, which will sign them up to the newsletter.
+This process is managed by MailChimp (where these promotional emails can easily be set up and managed from the lists held in the Store Management parts of the site), and site users who have not yet made a purchase can still create a login, which will sign them up to the newsletter.

 [Return to Top](#roos-fudge-kitchen)